Advika2004/asgn3-453-Advika2004/README.md

  TODO:
 - make sure that I am printing in the right spots
 - need a way to keep track of which philosopher is eating and when
-- make a struct that says if the philosopher has picked up a fork or not
+- make a struct?? that says if the philosopher has picked up a fork or not
 - then when i pick them up, update that part of the struct
 - then in the printing, just check if the philosopher has picked up that fork or not

-- the philosopher will have one